Skip to content

 • /boston/diag/transfer/{normal,high,urgent}/{samples,analyses-results/singles,analyses-results/trios,ella-incoming}

-• /boston/diag/nscDelivery/RUN_DELIVERY/*fastq.gz (if there is no fastq.gz file under a RUN_DELIVERY folder, the whole RUN_DELIVERY folder could be deleted)
+• /boston/diag/nscDelivery/RUN_DELIVERY/*fastq.gz (if there are no *.fastq.gz files under a RUN_DELIVERY folder, the whole RUN_DELIVERY folder can be deleted)

 On TSD: